 Choose the type of tax you intend to pay.

-If you are sending Estimated Taxes, select “Estimated Tax- (tax year)” to send advanced payments to the IRS each quarter.
+If you are sending Estimated Taxes, select “Estimated Tax- (tax year)” to send advanced payments to the IRS.

 Don’t forget to check out the other potential tax bills you can pay with gift cards, as there are multiple options.